mhear22/axcHomeAutomation/readme.md

 #2 - The simple approach is to simply store the last event raised and when the undo button is pressed, raise the last event with a toggled state.

-Due to the assumptions page I will design with #2 in mind, but for productionising down the line it could be replaced with #1
+Due to the assumptions page I will design with #2 in mind, but for productionizing down the line it could be replaced with #1

+## Resources

+As the collection and storage are out of scope for this example they will all be hardcoded.
+Before productionization I would reccomend replacing this with some dynamic resource collector.